-- (a) Without derogating in any way from the Performance Standards set out in Schedule 6, the Minister or the Ministry may, at any time, issue guidance to the Sponsor to supplement the Performance Standards in order to explain in more detail how the Performance Standards should be interpreted and measured. - (b) The Sponsor agrees to use PACT and Te Waharoa Ararau à Kura, where appropriate to manage and report the achievement of its students.
-The parties will work together to agree on assessment instruments and approaches appropriate to each learning area for measuring improvement in Student achievement for Students in all Class Levels for which the school provides instruction prior to the School opening.
-Failing agreement between the parties within a reasonable period of time prior to the School opening, or at any time after the school opens the Minister may decide on an appropriate assessment instrument and will notify the Sponsor of the assessment instrument(s) that must be used by the Sponsor.
+- (a) Without derogating in any way from the Performance Standards set out in Schedule 6, the Minister or the Ministry may, at any time, issue guidance to the Sponsor to supplement the Performance Standards in order to explain in more detail how the Performance Standards should be interpreted and measured. - (b) The Sponsor agrees to use, where appropriate and specified by the Minister, PAT and/or e-asTTle and/or Te Waharoa Ararau and PaCT assessment instruments.
+The parties will work together to agree on assessment instruments appropriate to each learning area for measuring improvement in Student achievement for Students in all Class Levels for which the school provides instruction prior to the School opening.
+Failing agreement between the parties within a reasonable period of time prior to the School opening, or at any time after the school opens the Minister may decide on an appropriate assessment instrument and will notify the Sponsor of the assessment instrument that must be used by the Sponsor.